-Line 60a - Write the amount of any overpayment from your previous year's tax return that you requested to be applied to this year's tax return.
+Line 57a - Write the amount of any overpayment from your previous year's tax return that you requested to be applied to this year's tax return.

-Line 60b - Write the amount of Illinois replacement tax paid with Form IL-505-B.
+Line 57b - Write the amount of Illinois replacement tax paid with Form IL-505-B.

-Line 61 through 64 - Follow the instructions on the form.
+Lines 58 through 61 - Follow the instructions on the form.
 Your refund will not be issued if you do not file a processable return.

-ENote Your refund or credit carryforward may be reduced by us to satisfy any unpaid tax, penalty, and interest due for this year or any preceding year.
+ENOTE Your refund or credit carryforward may be reduced by us to satisfy any unpaid tax, penalty, and interest due for this year or any preceding year.
 If we reduce your credit carryforward, it may result in a late-payment penalty in the succeeding year.

-Line 65 - Follow the instructions on the form.
+Line 62 - Follow the instructions on the form.
 This is your amount of tax due that must be paid in full if \$1 or more.
-Make your check or money order payable to "Illinois Department of
+Make your check or money order payable to "Illinois Department of Revenue."

-Revenue."
 We will compute any penalty or interest due and notify you (see General Information, "What are the penalties and interest?").
-If you prefer to calculate and pay any penalties and interest when you file, you may do so on Form IL-2220.
-Attach Form IL-2220 to your Form IL-1120-ST.